 Use this form to request temporary immigration benefits if you are a victim of a severe form of trafficking in persons, also known as human trafficking.

-If you are a foreign national and are a victim of a qualifying criminal activity, use this form to petition for temporary immigration benefits for yourself and your qualifying family members, as appropriate.
+If you are an alien and are a victim of a qualifying criminal activity, use this form to petition for temporary immigration benefits for yourself and your qualifying family members, as appropriate.